arn driver never connects to WPA2 network with nwam

 I'm guessing that the bug is in nwam, but it might also be in the arn driver.

-Updated by Gary Mills 5 months ago
+Updated by Gary Mills over 3 years ago

 The laptop in question is an ASUS Eee PC 1005PE.
 It came with 1 gig of memory.
 When I upgraded it to 2 gigs of memory, wireless started to work.
 Increasing the memory seems to have fixed the problem that I reported.
 The cause, it this case, seems to have been insufficient memory.